Updated on by Daniel Twigg

-APIs are an essential attribute for SaaS applications, expanding their internal and external abilities for a wider audience, enabling SaaS integration.
+APIs are an essential attribute of SaaS applications.
+This is because they expand internal and external abilities for a wider audience, and enable SaaS integration.
 However, the design of these data pathways can be a difficult task.

 Creating several APIs, each of which is focused on a particular area of your application, allows for better data management and future updates.

 An email marketing platform API, for example, may have the functionality to:

 - support lists

 By creating these as separate APIs, and treating them as services, allows for easier management.
 As well as the ability to add new functionality in future releases without breaking users’ existing API usage.
 But how do we get these separate APIs to communicate with each other?